publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831u.md

         (6) __Interstate merger transaction__

-            The term “interstate merger transaction” means any merger transaction approved pursuant to subsection (a)(1) of this section.
+            The term “interstate merger transaction” means any merger transaction approved pursuant to subsection (a)(1).

         (7) __Merger transaction__